Stereum sanguinolentum: Description

 The fruit body of Stereum sanguinolentum manifests itself as a thin (typically less than 1 mm thick) leathery crust on the surface of the host wood.
 Often, the upper edge is curled to form a narrow shelf (usually less than 10 mm thick).
 When present, these shelves can be fused to or overlap neighboring shelves.
 The surface of the fruit body consists of a layer of fine felt-like hairs, sometimes pressed flat against the surface.
-The color ranges from beige to buff to dark brown in mature specimens; the margin are lighter-colored.
-Fresh fruit bodies that are injured exude a red juice, or will bruise a red color if touched.
+The color ranges from beige to buff to dark brown in mature specimens; the margins are lighter-colored.
+Fresh fruit bodies that are injured exude a red liquid, or will bruise a red color if touched.
 The fruit bodies dry to a greyish-brown color.
-The spores are ellipsoid to cylindrical, amyloid, and typically measure 7–10 by 3–4.5 µm.
+The spores are ellipsoid to cylindrical, amyloid, and typically measure 7–10 by 3–4.5 μm.

-Stereum sanguinolentum can be parasitized by the jelly fungus Tremella encephala.
+Stereum sanguinolentum can be parasitized by the jelly fungus Naematelia encephala (synonym Tremella encephala).

 Symptoms

 Stereum sanguinolentum is a basidiomycete that causes both brown rot and white rot on conifers.
 The primary symptom is the red streaking discoloration.
-It is a white rot basidiomycete that causes an extensive decay resulting from wounds, logging extractions, bark peeking, or branch pruning.
-Stereum sanguinolentum forms territorial clones while spreading by vegetative growths between spatially separated resource units; Armillaria spp, Heterobasidion annosum, Phellinus weirii, Inonotus tomentosus, and Phellinus noxius all work with Stereum sanguinolentum to attack the host.
-The combinations of these pathogens work together to form territorial clones that can cover up to several hectares and survive for hundreds of years while infecting trees.
+It is a white-rot basidiomycete that causes an extensive decay resulting from wounds, logging extractions, bark peeking, or branch pruning.
+Stereum sanguinolentum forms territorial clones while spreading by vegetative growth between spatially separated resource units; Armillaria spp, Heterobasidion annosum, Phellinus weirii, Inonotus tomentosus, and Phellinus noxius all work with Stereum sanguinolentum to attack the host.
+These pathogens combine to form territorial clones that can cover up to several hectares and survive for hundreds of years while infecting trees.

 White rot causes a gradual decrease in cellulose as the decay continues to affect the tree.
 The white rot fungi consume the segments of cellulose that are released during the decay as quickly as they are produced.
-White rot is also known as “wound rot of spruce” and is when the spores create open wounds on the host.
+In white rot, which is also known as “wound rot of spruce”, the spores create open wounds on the host.

-In Brown Rot, the cellulose is degraded.
+In brown rot, the cellulose is degraded.
 The rapid decrease in cellulose chain length implies that the catalyst that facilitates the depolymerization readily gains access to cellulose chains.